Who wins the Tyrese Haliburton vs. Jayson Tatum matchup in tonight's game?

 Tyrese Haliburton vs. Jayson Tatum and the Boston Celtics: Stats, Projections and Game Preview

-The Boston Celtics (27-7) hit the road to clash with Tyrese Haliburton and the Indiana Pacers (20-14) at Gainbridge Fieldhouse on Saturday, January 6.
-The tip is at 7:00 PM ET.
+On Monday, Jayson Tatum leads the Boston Celtics (28-7) into a road game against Tyrese Haliburton and the Indiana Pacers (20-15) at Gainbridge Fieldhouse, with the opening tip at 7:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!